 Certified Diabetes Educators; nurses and dietitians will meet with you over a series of appointments starting with a one hour individual assessment and then individual or group appointments to provide you with comprehensive training including:

 - What you need to know to successfully manage your diabetes.

-Schedule one-on-one consults with nurse and/or dietician educators to assist in the successful management of your diabetes.
+One-on-one consults with nurse and/or dietitian are available to assist in the successful management of your diabetes.